PelionIoT/mbl-docs/Docs/tutorials/create_connecting_image.md

 ##### Selecting a release branch

-Different branches of MBL can be checkout and built by passing the `--branch` option through to `build.sh`.
-The bleeding edge of mainline development takes place on the 'master' branch.
+Different branches of MBL can be checked out and built by passing the `--branch` option through to `build.sh`.
+The most recent mainline development takes place on the 'master' branch.

 Checkout and build the release branch `mbl-XXX` for MBL:
 ```